pygfx/wgpu-py/docs/backends.rst

             render_pass_encoder.draw_indirect(buffer, offset + i * 16)

     :param render_pass_encoder: The current render pass encoder.
     :param buffer: The indirect buffer containing the arguments.
+Must have length at least offset + 16 * count.
     :param offset: The byte offset in the indirect buffer containing the first argument.
+                   Must be a multiple of 4.
     :param count: The number of draw operations to perform.

 .. py:function:: wgpu.backends.wgpu_native.multi_draw_indexed_indirect(render_pass_encoder, buffer, *, offset=0, count):